-TERM DEFINITION Data subject The identified or identifiable individual whose personal data is held or processed.
-Data controller A person or organisation that determines the purposes and the means of processing of personal data.
+TERM DEFINITION Data controller A person or organisation that determines the purposes and the means of processing of personal data.
 Data processor A person or other body, other than an employee of the data controller, who processes personal data on behalf of the data controller.
 Personal data breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.